-The annual meeting of the shareholders of Audiovox Corporation (the "Company") will be held at the Smithtown Sheraton, 110 Motor Parkway, Hauppauge, New York on Thursday, July 23, 2009 at 10:00 a.m.
-EST, for the following purposes:
+You are cordially invited to the annual meeting of the shareholders of Audiovox Corporation (the "Company") which will be held at the Smithtown Sheraton, 110 Motor Parkway, Hauppauge, New York 11788 on Thursday, July 22, 2010 at 10:00 a.m.
+EDT, for the following purposes:

-1. To elect seven directors as set forth in the Proxy Statement;

-2. To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2010; and

-3. To transact such other business as may properly come before the meeting.
+- 1. To elect seven directors as set forth in the Proxy Statement; - 2.
+To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2011; and - 3.
+To transact such other business as may properly come before the meeting.

-Shareholders of record as of the close of business on June 1, 2009 are entitled to notice of, to attend, and to vote at the annual meeting or any adjournment thereof.
+Shareholders of record as of the close of business on June 1, 2010 are entitled to notice of, to attend, and to vote at the annual meeting or any adjournment thereof.
 A list of shareholders entitled to vote at the meeting will be available for inspection at the Office of the Secretary, 180 Marcus Boulevard, Hauppauge, NY for at least ten (10) days prior to the meeting, and will also be available for inspection at the meeting.